 Now the expected Bachian optimism takes over—-Jesus will protect his people—-and the sun shall shine upon them whatever their persecution may be.
 The bass voice conveys the authority of Jesus from his opening phrase which, structured as it is like a brass fanfare and ranging over an octave and a half, conveys a sense of force and confidence.
 The violins proclaim the ‘joy’ motive as early as bar two although it is the bass line, previously used to suggest the dangers of the enemy, which adopts it from bar 9.
-Both swirling semi-quavers and the overall mood link it directly to the opening sinfonia.
+Both swirling semi-quavers and the overall mood remind the listener of the opening sinfonia.

 Bars 1-2 violins followed by bars 9-11, continuo.

 Note the details of the three settings of the word Verfolgung—-persecution (bars 25-26, 61-3 and 65-71).
 Each is based upon successively longer melismas accompanied by striking quaver or semi-quaver string figures.
 Bach has taken care to give significance to the notion that despite Christ′s comforting shield, persecution continues unabated in the world around us.
 It is a stark warning of the perils which may still engage us, were Divine protection to be lost.

 The long, closing chorale is a plea for God to provide the means for peace and good government to our leaders and through them, to us.
 It is in the minor mode, and thus, rarely for this cycle, ends the cantata in a mode different from that in which it began (see also Cs 108 and 74, chapters 44 and 48).
 Not only that but it takes us to the remote key of F#m.
 It would seem that doubts, fear and the threats of our enemies have still not been wholly dismissed.